OSCNWeb/oscn-news/_posts/2024-12-31-jnc-press-release.md

 system: false
 title: JNC Press Release
 ---
 The Judicial Nominating Commission seeks applicants to fill a vacancy for the position of District Judge, Office 1, for the Twenty-fourth Judicial District, Creek County.
-This vacancy is created by the resignation of the Honorable Douglas W. Golden, effective February 1, 2025.
+This vacancy is created by the retirement of the Honorable Douglas W. Golden, effective February 1, 2025.

 To be appointed to Office 1, for the Twenty-fourth Judicial District, one must be a legal resident of Creek County at the time (s)he takes the oath of office and assumes the duties of office.
 Additionally, prior to appointment, such appointee shall have had a minimum of four years’ experience in Oklahoma as a licensed practicing attorney, a judge of a court of record, or both.